Phuoc-L/Team_2/Specification.md

 ## Primary Postconditions
 * postcondition: The number of desired tasks that don’t have a black check mark in the box would be shown as the number of tasks that haven't been completed.

-# Task: View Completed Tasks
+# Task: View Task Information
 ## Summary
-A user who has logged in can view all completed tasks
+A user who has logged in can view a task's name, description, deadline, completion date, and assigned team.
 ## Actors
 The user
 ## Preconditions
 * The user is logged in
 ## Triggers
-The user have to click the view completed task button
+The user has to click the view task information button
 ## Primary Sequence
-The system will prompt the user with”are you sure you want to view only completed tasks?
-The user clicks confirm”
+The user is rerouted to a page with a list of the selected task's information
 ## Primary Postconditions
-* The system will only show completed tasks
+* The system will display the task's information
+* The user can select the "back" button to return to the task menu

-# Task: View Uncompleted Tasks
+# Task: Assign Team
 ## Summary
-A user who has logged in can view all uncompleted tasks
+A user who has logged in can assign a task to an existing team
 ## Actors
 The user
 ## Preconditions
 * The user is logged in
 ## Triggers
-The user have to click the view uncompleted task button
+The user has to select the "assign team" button
 ## Primary Sequence
-The system will prompt the user with”are you sure you want to view only uncompleted tasks?
-The user clicks “confirm”.
+The user will be rerouted to a separate page where they can assign the task to a team The system will prompt the user to enter the team name they want the task to be assigned to The user clicks the confirm button
 ## Primary Postconditions
+* The task will be assigned to a team
+## Alternate Postconditions
+* If the team does not exist, the system will display the message "The team does not exist"
-* The system will only show uncompleted tasks
+* The system will prompt the user to re-enter the team name

-# Task: View Description
+# Task: Add Completion Date
 ## Summary
-A user who wants to see the description of the task they have done and are about to do.
+A user who is logged in can add the completion date to their task when they finish the task
 ## Actors
 The user
 ## Preconditions
 User is already logged in.
-User has determined the number of tasks they have done and what they are.
-User has already written what they need to do for their tasks.
+The task exists.
+The user has completed the task.
 ## Triggers
-The user clicks on the task name and the description will be in a separate window.
+The user selects the "check task" button
 ## Primary Sequence
-* Hover over name of the task
-* Click on it .
-* Another window would appear to show the description of what the task is about.
+* The user is rerouted to a new page where they can enter their completion date
+* The user clicks confirm
 ## Primary Postconditions
-* postcondition: The user can see the description of what they need to do.
+* The task is marked "completed"
+* The completion date is added to the task

 # Task: Change task deadline
 ## Summary